roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-14-autodoll-extra-4.md

 ◇

-"Prico-chan rather going to become an Apricot of the Woodland."
+"Prico-chan is going to become an Apricot of the Woodland, _desu_."

-Nigh the Woodland, Haruka declared some ambiguous words.
+About the Woodland, Haruka declared something ambiguous.

 "Ahh, um.
 What was that?"